Aam-Digital/ndb-admin/README.md

 ### Statistics
 Get statistics of how many children and users are registered.

-1. Run the `collect_credentials.sh` script on the server
+1. Copy the `collect_credentials.sh` script to the server and run it from the parent folder container your hosted Aam Digital instances
 2. Copy the results to `credentials.json`
 3. In `.env` assign the `KEYCLOAK_ADMIN_PASSWORD`
 4. Execute the `/statistics` endpoint in the Swagger UI